King-James-II/Best-Cars---Full-Stack-Application-Development-Capstone-Project/README.md

-# Dealer Review App v5.0
+# Dealer Review App v5.1

 ## Tasks Accomplished:
+- Containerized the application: Prepared the codebase and dependencies to run within a Docker container.
+- Built Docker image: Created a Dockerfile defining the build process for the container image.
+- Pushed to registry: Built and pushed the image to a container registry.
+- Created deployment artifacts: Defined deployment using a deployment.yaml file for a Kubernetes cluster.
+- Deployed to Kubernetes: The application was deployed to a Kubernetes cluster (specific instructions omitted).

+---

+## Previous Tasks Accomplished:
 - Set up Continuous Integration and Continuous Delivery with GitHub Actions.
 - Added workflow and linting jobs.
 - Enabled GitHub Actions and ran the Linting workflow.

----

-## Previous Tasks Accomplished:
 - Created user-friendly React front-end for managing dealerships and reviews.
 - Tested front-end to ensure all dealerships and reviews are accessible.
 - Integrated car models and dealer/review services.